Articles

 Our calculator includes a diverse mix of 100 major stocks spanning different eras and sectors - from established blue-chip companies that have traded since the 1980s to newer high-growth stocks that went public in the 2000s and 2010s.
 This includes tech giants, consumer brands, healthcare companies, financial institutions, and emerging companies, giving you the ability to see how different types of stocks performed during their actual trading periods using real market data.

 Yes!
-Simply enter your hypothetical investment amount, select any of the 100 stocks, and our calculator instantly shows what that lump sum would be worth today using real historical performance.
-The live calculations include all stock splits, dividend reinvestment, and actual price movements.
-For example, you can see what $10,000 invested in Apple in 1985 would be worth today, or what $5,000 invested in Tesla at its 2010 IPO would have grown to by 2025.
+Simply enter your hypothetical investment amount, select any of the 100 stocks, and our calculator instantly shows what that lump sum could be worth today using historical monthly prices.
+The calculations use split- and dividend-adjusted prices (Yahoo Finance Adjusted Close) to reflect long-term total-return style performance.
+For example, you can see what $10,000 invested in Apple in 1985 could be worth today, or what $5,000 invested in Tesla at its 2010 IPO could have grown today.

 Regular contributions can significantly impact your investment growth through the power of dollar-cost averaging and compounding.
 For example, a $100 monthly contribution over 20 years could potentially grow to a much larger amount than a one-time investment, as you're consistently adding to your position and benefiting from market fluctuations over time.

-Our calculations use actual historical stock prices, dividend payments, and stock splits, making them highly accurate representations of real investment performance.
-The results show exactly what your lump sum investment would have returned, including reinvested dividends and adjusted for all corporate actions.
-However, these are historical "what if" scenarios - past performance doesn't guarantee future results, but our tool helps you understand the actual long-term potential of stock investing using real market data.
+Our calculations use historical monthly stock prices that are adjusted for splits and dividends (Yahoo Finance Adjusted Close).
+This makes results a strong approximation of long-term total-return style performance.
+However, these are historical "what if" scenarios - past performance doesn't guarantee future results, but our tool helps you understand long-term investing using real market data.

 Yes!
 Our interactive stock selector makes it easy to compare investments across different stocks instantly.
 Enter your investment amount once, then switch between any of the 100 stocks to see live comparisons of how that same lump sum would have performed.
 This is perfect for understanding which sectors or companies provided the best historical returns and seeing the dramatic differences in long-term stock performance.